 (6) Where at the time an order is made declaring a state of emergency the Legislative Assembly is dissolved for the purposes of an election Parliament shall be called together so soon as may be thereafter.

-[Section 43 inserted by No. 22 of 1974 s.
+[Section 43 inserted: No. 22 of 1974 s.
 6.]

 44. Order to be subject to ratification